-Secure Your World has identified three key tips that will help homeowners keep their property and possessions safe and secure during any home renovation project, big or small.
+Secure Your World has identified three key tips that will help new homeowners and tenured ones alike safeguard their property and possessions during any home renovation project, big or small.

 Tip 1: Secure Your Belongings.